Student halls and houses

 While the largest number of first-year students live in halls, some prefer smaller, self-catering properties owned or managed by the university.

 University halls of residence are often in or near the campus itself, so travel costs to and from the university are minimal.
-As a general rule, older universities tend to have much more housing stock.
+Generally, older universities tend to have much more housing stock.

 Make sure to take full advantage of open days to see the housing situation for yourself.